Pythonimous/ficbot/README.md

 - **AWS Lightsail:** Provides a cost-effective VPS solution for hosting the full application stack.

 ### 🧠 RAG-Inspired Pipeline
-Character names are vectorized and compared to the dataset of 100,000+ characters.
+Character names are vectorized and compared to the dataset of top-1000 most popular characters from MyAnimeList.net.
 The top-matching entries are used to extract genres and themes, which then guide bio generation.
 This retrieval-enhanced approach grounds outputs in contextually relevant tropes and improves narrative coherence.

 ## 📊 Dataset & Exploratory Notebook